 The swivel Teeter totters the newest Teeter totter on the Lifetime market.
 The neat thing about this Teeter totter is that you can seat for children.
 Everybody faces each other and it isn’t long before there is a lot of laughing and giggling going on.
 Not only does it go up and down, but it swivels from side to side.
 It is a completely different experience from the ace flyer and has a lower price tag.
 It is also quicker to assemble.
 Although most people still prefer the ace flyer, many do not know of this new model and it is gaining momentum.
 This would be model 90511.

 The last of Lifetime’s playground equipment includes home climbers.
 People often referred to these as monkey bars depending on where you live in the United States.
 The dome climber is a dome shaped structure that children can climb on.
 Many families get creative and will throw tarps over the top to create a fort.
 Worried about the grass?
 Two adults can easily move this to minimize traffic on the grass and to accommodate the good trusty lawnmower.
 These are 5 feet high and 10 feet wide.
 They don’t stand out like a sore thumb and can be moved with some help from the grown-ups.
-Children love to climb on these and begin to resemble monkeys and now sloths.
+Children love to climb on these and begin to resemble monkeys and now sloth animals.

 Fire up the barbecue grill and invite family and friends over for a nice summer dinner and games in the comfort and safety of your own backyard.
 The Lifetime playground equipment will entertain your kids while you enjoy time relaxing with friends and family.